 1. Visit the beach

-Zandvoort’s beach is one of the best in the Netherlands and is the town’s main attraction.
-It’s the perfect place for a relaxing day by the sea in summer.
 Pack a picnic lunch and enjoy the stunning views of the North Sea.
-This long sandy beach offers a ton of things on its own and has helped Zandvoort become a very popular beach resort town after at one time being known as a small fishing village.
+This long sandy beach offers a ton of things on its own and has helped Zandvoort become a very popular beach resort town after being known as a small fishing village at one time.

-Now some warning, be careful when you go for a dip in the North Sea.
-The water temperature is typically only comfortable enough for swimming during the warmer months of the year (June-September).
-Near Zandvoort Beach, there will be flags indicating whether or not visitors are permitted to enter the water.
+Now, here’s some warning: Be careful when you dip into the North Sea.
+The water temperature is typically only comfortable for swimming during the warmer months (June-September).
+Near Zandvoort Beach, flags will indicate whether visitors can enter the water.

-When you see an orange windsock, it means you can go swimming without risk.
+When you see an orange windsock, you can swim without risk.
 The presence of a yellow flag indicates that there is some risk, whereas the presence of a red flag implies that you should not enter.

 Another thing to be careful of is the local sea life.
-Although the North Sea is generally safe and clean, there is a lot of jellyfish there.
+Although the North Sea is generally safe and clean, many jellyfish exist.
 Despite being harmless, they can have quite itchy stings.
-Although there isn’t truly a “jellyfish season,” keep an eye out for easterly winds.
+Although there isn’t truly a “jellyfish season,” watch for easterly winds.

 See Related: Best Beaches in the Netherlands to Visit